sabman/aicasts.com/011-mobilitydb.md

 `P_DEST_EXPMU: float`: Mean waiting time in seconds using an exponential distribution.
 Increasing/decreasing this parameter allows us to slow down or speed up the trips.
 Could be think of as a measure of network congestion.
 Given a specific path, fine-tuning this parameter enable us to obtain an average travel time for this path that is the same as the expected travel time computed by a routing service such as, e.g., Google Maps.
 Default value: 1.0.

+`P_GPS_TOTALMAXERR: float` and `P_GPS_STEPMAXERR: float`: Parameters for simulating measuring errors.
+They are only required when the parameter `P_DISTURB_DATA` is true.
+They are, respectively, the maximum total deviation from the real position and maximum deviation per step, both in meters.
+Default values: 100.0 and 1.0.